HOME · Biodiversity

 African lion numbers have declined by over 40% in the last three generations.
 Killing lions in retaliation or as preventive measures to protect human lives is one reason the population decreases.
 Another reason is the decline of natural habitats and prey.

 In Asia, tiger bones are a popular traditional medicine, but poachers turn to lions as those are becoming less available.
-Illegal wildlife trade is one of the many ways humans are driving lion populations toward a decline.
+Illegal wildlife trade is one of the many ways humans drive lion populations toward a decline.

 Humans also hunt lions for fun, posing one of the main threats to their survival.
 Trophy hunting targets the healthiest and largest males, often the heads of their pride.
-Such killings take away the protection of the pride and leave them vulnerable to dangers from other lions.
+Such killings remove the pride's protection and leave them vulnerable to dangers from other lions.

 Conclusion